reidmorrison/semantic_logger/docs/api.md

 ~~~

 The output above contains 2 stack traces, with the second stack trace starting at
-`Cause: IOError: not opened for readingCause: IOError: not opened for reading`.
+`Cause: IOError: not opened for reading`.

 ### [Next: Appenders ==>](appenders.html)